They’ve tagged each other during a funeral. They’ve tagged each other during labour. Births, deaths – why not tag each other at a marriage too?

 At one point they’re about to waterboard someone for information on Jerry’s whereabouts until they realise that waterboarding is “a war-crime.
 That’s not really who we are.”
-(That is who Anna is though, and she’s keen to continue.)

 But you know what, it actually works (just!) thanks to its mix of cruel humour and slapstick action (it actually reminded me of recent comedies The House and Game Night in its determination to go to the edge of the cliff, peer over, then jump right into the abyss).

 The fight scenes are mostly slow-motion, as Jerry jumps and twirls, throwing himself out of windows, firing complimentary donuts, kicking his friends in the nuts.
 The violence is an odd mix of hilarity and pain – even Anna gets a battering, but she doesn’t care.